mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Release_ - A set of one or more Artifacts with the same Artifact name.
 Used by the Mender Server to assign the right Artifact to a given Device based on software and hardware compatibility.

+* _Rootfs-image update module_ - One of the standard extensions to the
+Mender-update client, which offers full root filesystem updates using a dual partition setup.

 * _Server-side API_ - The collection of HTTP-based APIs exposed by the Mender
 Server.
 They include management end-points, consumed by users and the UI,